apache/ignite/modules/kubernetes/README.txt

 -------------------------------------

-If you are using Maven to manage dependencies of your project, you can add Kubernetes module dependency like this (replace '${ignite.version}' with actual Ignite version you are interested in):
+If you are using Maven to manage dependencies of your project, you can add Kubernetes module dependency like this (replace '${ignite.version}' with actual GridGain version you are interested in):

 <project xmlns="http://maven.apache.org/POM/4.0.0"